Netaji Subhash Engineering College

 Netaji Subhash Engineering College or NSEC is a graduate and undergraduate engineering college of eastern India located in Kolkata, West Bengal, India.
 Established in 1998, it is situated at Techno City, Panchpota, Garia in the southern part of Kolkata.
+The college is affiliated to the Maulana Abul Kalam Azad University of Technology (formerly known as West Bengal University of Technology) and is approved by AICTE.
+This institute is situated in Kolkata in the Indian State of West Bengal.

 Academics

 NBA and TEQIP

-In 2005 the college was given accreditation from the National Board of Accreditation (NBA) for B.Tech in Computer Science and Engineering, Electronics and Communication Engineering, Electrical Engineering.
+In 2005, the college was given accreditation from the National Board of Accreditation (NBA) for B.Tech in Computer Science and Engineering, Electronics and Communication Engineering, and Electrical Engineering.
 In April 2008 the same accreditation was given for information technology.
 The college was also selected for an educational grant from the World Bank in its Technical Education Quality Improvement Program (TEQIP) as one of the few institutes in West Bengal.
 NSEC ranked Second in Project Implementation of TEQIP (following Jadavpur University which achieved first place in West Bengal).